scrabbletank/farhome-rules/monstroustreasure.md

 #### Belt of Dwarvenkind
 *Wondrous Item, Requires Attunement*

-While wearing this belt your gain +2 proficiency to your Stamina save.
+While wearing this belt your gain expertise with your Stamina save.
 If you do not know Dwarvish, you are able to read and speak it, and add 1 superior die to Charisma skills with dwarves.

 #### Belt of Elvenkind
 *Wondrous Item, Requires Attunement*

-While wearing this belt your gain +2 proficiency to your Dexterity save.
+While wearing this belt your gain expertise with your Dexterity save.
 If you do not know Elvish, you are able to read and speak it, and add 1 superior die to Charisma skills with elves.

 #### Bewitched Blackcone
 *Wondrous Item*